These terms and conditions govern your use of the website alphaminr.com and its related

 Equity Method Investments.

-As of March 31, 2025, United holds investments, accounted for using the equity method, with a combined carrying value of approximately $
+As of September 30, 2025, United holds investments, accounted for using the equity method, with a combined carrying amount of approximately $

 million, including the following: